codesilva/codesilva.github.io/_drafts/pitches/tropical-rails.md

 After attending this talk, the audience should know:

 1. How Web Push works and how they can add this to their app (while ActionNotifier is not here)
-2. Use APIs to make apps more efficient (e.g. Background Fetch API)
+2. Use APIs to make apps more efficient (e.g. Background Fetch API and Background Sync)
-3. Know HTML APIs that provide more interaction and smooth apps (e.g. Vibration API and View Transitions API)
+3. Know HTML APIs that provide more interaction and smooth apps (e.g. Vibration API)
 4. What can we expect to be even better once ActionNotifier is released

 ## Outline